-- The person that completed the purchase did not act fraudulently or in bad faith, and
+- The person who completed the purchase did not act fraudulently or in bad faith, and

 - Doing so is in the best interest of the university.

-If the request is approved the purchase will be ratified and affirmed allowing payment of invoices.
+If the request is approved the purchase will be ratified and affirmed allowing payment of invoices through the Workday requisition type Check with Order – Bill Only.
+The approval and invoice must be attached to the requisition.
 If the request is not approved the person responsible for the purchase will be held accountable for payment.

 State law requires that all procurement records, including purchase orders, contracts, and all backup documentation be kept on file for a minimum of five years.
 Files for all purchase orders and contracts executed and administered by Procurement Services will be maintained by Procurement Services for the required period.